Attribinter/Attribinter.Parameters.Representations/README.md

 # Paraminter.Parameters.Representations

-Adds parameter-representations to `Paraminter`, allowing parameters to be represented without access to `Roslyn` symbols.
+Adds support for parameter representations to `Paraminter`, allowing parameters to be represented without access to compile-time symbols.

 See [Paraminter](https://www.github.com/Paraminter/Paraminter) for more information.